gohugoio/hugoDocs/content/en/configuration/languages.md

 disableDefaultLanguageRedirect
 : {{< new-in 0.140.0 />}}
-: (`bool`) Whether to disable generation of the alias redirect to the default language.
+: (`bool`) Whether to disable the generation of the alias redirect for the default language.
+When `defaultContentLanguageInSubdir` is `true`, this setting prevents the root directory from redirecting to the language subdirectory.
+Conversely, when `defaultContentLanguageInSubdir` is `false`, this setting prevents the language subdirectory from redirecting to the root directory.
 Default is `false`.

 disableLanguages
 : (`[]string]`) A slice of language keys representing the languages to disable during the build process.
 Although this is functional, consider using the [`disabled`](#disabled) key under each language instead.